Friday, 27 January 2012 00:00

 The Crest Law of the Iroquois Confederacy states, “In our every deliberation, we must consider the impact of our decisions on the seventh generation.”
 It would be irresponsible for Mangano to look to fill the county’s budget gap without considering what effect that decision will have on our children’s children.

-President, North and
+President, North and Central Merrick Civic Association

-member of Sludge Stoppers
+and founding member of Sludge Stoppers